magda-io/magda/docs/docs/building-and-running.md

 echo $JWT_SECRET
 ```

-### Running local sleuthers
+### Running local minions

-You can use the same pattern for sleuthers - register a webhook with a url host of `192.168.99.1` and it'll post webhooks to your local machine instead of within the minikube network.
-Be aware that your sleuther won't be able to find the registry until you use `kubectl port-forward` to make it work... e.g.
+You can use the same pattern for minions - register a webhook with a url host of `192.168.99.1` and it'll post webhooks to your local machine instead of within the minikube network.
+Be aware that your minion won't be able to find the registry until you use `kubectl port-forward` to make it work... e.g.

 ```bash
 kubectl port-forward registry-api-79f7bf7787-5j52x 6101:80